-You need to be confident that your child is being cared for by a suitably trained, experienced and competent provider who knows how to and also values the importance of a safe environment for your child whether they are based in an organisation or a private provider.
+You need to feel confident that your child is being cared for by trained, experienced and competent providers who value and provide a safe environment for your child (whether they in an organisation or are an individual contractor).

 - Are staff trained in how to promote children’s safety and how does this occur?